 If you are like me, and almost any other person, you glance at the first 3 or 4 results and pick them in order.
 When the first link offers what you need, you stick to it, and the search is over.
 If not, you open the second link, then the third one, until you are satisfied.

-This is what most people do when searching for something online, and this is why SEO is an important small business marketing strategy.
-It allows a website, just like yours, to rank higher on search results, on certain keywords.
+Most people do this when searching for something online, which is why SEO is an important small business marketing strategy.
+It allows a website, just like yours, to rank higher on search results on certain keywords.
 The ideal target is to be amongst the first 4 places; the higher, the better.

 For that to happen, your website should be properly optimized for search engines through various means: